yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 As part of the migration process, each new smart alert rule is automatically configured with an action group.
 The configured action group for each rule depends on the notification configuration for the equivalent smart detector prior to the migration.
 * If you didn’t previously change the default notification for a detector, or the detector didn’t have notification at all (preview detectors), the respective alert rule will be configured with the “Application Insights Smart Detection” action group.
 If an action group with that name already exists in this subscription, the existing action group will be used.
 If an action group with that name does not exist, it will be created with “Email Azure Resource Manager Role” actions, sending notification to your Azure Resource Manager Monitoring Contributor and Monitoring Reader users.
-* If you previously did change the default email notification for the equivalent detector, then an action group called “Application Insights Smart Detection Custom” will be created, with an email action sending notification to the previously configured email addresses.
+* If you previously did change the default email notification for the equivalent detector, then an action group called “Application Insights Smart Detection <n>” will be created (n=1,2...), with an email action sending notification to the previously configured email addresses.

 > [!NOTE]
 > If you are using the programmatic interface to trigger Smart Detection migration, you can create your Smart Alert rules with a custom (existing) action group.
 See below for more details.